 SSP Eligibility: SSP payments are based on eligibility for SSI payments from the Social Security Administration.
 In some cases, an individual may have income that is too high for an SSI payment but may still qualify for a payment from the state.
+Individuals who receive only the SSP payment amount are sent one payment on the first of each month from the state.
 When SSA makes a federal Supplemental Security Income (SSI) payment, Massachusetts also sends a separate SSP payment.
-For individuals who receive only the SSP payment amount, they are sent one payment on the first of each month from the state.

-SSP Payment Methods: SSP payments are made in the same method that an individual receives SSI payments, either by check or by direct deposit (including SSI Direct Express).
+SSP Payment Methods: SSP payments are made in the same method by which an individual receives SSI payments, either by check or by direct deposit (including SSI Direct Express).
 SSP payments are made available on the same day as SSI payments.
-Those who receive both SSI and SSP will receive two checks or two direct deposits, one from SSA and one from the state.
-Those who receive only SSP will receive one check or one direct deposit from the state.
+Those who receive both SSI and SSP receive two checks or two direct deposits, one from SSA and one from the state.
+Those who receive only SSP receive one check or one direct deposit from the state.

-SSI recipients may have a Representative Payee to help them manage their case.
-SSP recipients may have help managing their case from a Designated Payee.
-Designated Payees receive SSP payments and notices on behalf of recipients and should ensure that their contact information on record with SSP is accurate and up to date.
+SSI clients may have a Representative Payee to help them manage their case.
+SSP clients may have help managing their case from a Designated Payee.
+Designated Payees receive SSP payments and notices on behalf of clients and should ensure that their contact information on record with SSP is accurate and up to date.

 Representative Payees with SSA automatically become Designated Payees for SSP.
-Recipients who only receive SSP payments and wish to appoint a Designated Payee should contact SSP Customer Service at 1-877-863-1128.
+Clients who only receive SSP payments and wish to appoint a Designated Payee should contact SSP Customer Service at 1-877-863-1128.

-An SSP recipient who wishes to authorize another individual to have access to his or her SSP record and information should complete and return a Request for Access to SSP Recipient Record and Information form.
-This will give the individual named on the form permission to contact SSP on the recipient’s behalf to discuss the recipient’s case.
-To stop this permission, the recipient should call SSP Customer Service at 1-877-863-1128.
+An SSP client who wishes to authorize another individual to have access to his or her SSP record and information should complete and return a Request for Access to SSP Client Record and Information form.
+This will give the individual named on the form permission to contact SSP on the client’s behalf to discuss the client’s case.
+To stop this permission, the client should call SSP Customer Service at 1-877-863-1128.
 Request for Access to SSP Record

 Department of Transitional Assistance: www.mass.gov/dta